 Time after time we talk to people who have been seriously injured in a car accident who will not be fully compensated because the other driver had too little or no insurance and the injured person did not have enough uninsured/under-insured motorist coverage.

-A typical scenario is this: the other driver has a $15,000/$30,000 liability insurance (per person /per accident) and causes serious injury to our client justifying compensation of more than $200,000 for medical expenses, income loss and pain and suffering.
+A Typical Scenario: The other driver has $15,000/$30,000 liability insurance (per person /per accident) and causes serious injury to our client justifying compensation of more than $200,000 for medical expenses, income loss, and pain and suffering.
 The other driver’s insurance company pays the $15,000 per person limit, and now the injured person looks to his or her own insurance to pay the balance of the compensation under the under-insured motorist coverage of our client’s own insurance policy.
 We can recover adequate compensation only if our client has adequate under-insured motorist (UIM) coverage.